SilasBerger/modern-desktop-stack/README.md

 - [Another Electron + Stencil starter](https://github.com/edgeworkscreative/stencil-electron-app-starter)

 ## ℹ️ About
-I am having a first (potentially brief) look at some of these technologies.
+I am getting a first, high-level overview of some of these technologies.
 This means that not all my notes and comments will be accurate or complete.
 Also, I don't yet know whether these technologies even fit together to form a reasonable stack for desktop application development, which is why I consider this only a playground.